 Tea-spiced boiled eggs

-You may as well cook up at least ½ a dozen of these as they keep well in the fridge, steeping in their spiced tea, gaining flavour and marbling as you go.
+You may as well cook up at least half a dozen of these as they keep well in the fridge, steeping in their spiced tea, gaining flavour and marbling as they go.
 The smell of the simmering tea and spices is reason alone to have a go at these.

 2 tbsp black tea leaves (I love the smokiness of lapsang souchong)